 This is how coffee ice cream should taste.
 No powders, no substitutes; just a real espresso and ice cream base.
 If you love coffee and love luxurious silky ice cream, you will love this.

-There are a various methods for making coffee ice cream.
+There are various methods for making coffee ice cream.
 You can use espresso powder, put the beans in the hot liquid, or use actual fresh espresso.
 I thought that actual espresso might result in larger ice crystals because of the extra water content.
 Thankfully, I was wrong about that and the ice cream turned out as creamy as you could dream about and the flavor is just insane.

-One of the reasons that using actual espresso makes for better flavored coffee ice cream is that you can control what espresso you use.
+One of the reasons that using actual espresso makes for better-flavored coffee ice cream is that you can control what espresso you use.
 Since different beans have different flavors, you can use the flavor and intensity that you prefer.
 Pretty cool, right?

 If you don't have an espresso machine to brew your own espresso, that's not a problem at all.
 Stop by your favorite cafe on the way home and order up a few espresso shots to go, and don't forget to order an extra to drink.

-I drink espresso drinks on the daily, and really enjoy strong coffee flavor with lots of milk or cream.
+I drink espresso drinks on the daily and really enjoy the strong coffee flavor with lots of milk or cream.
 There is a range with how much espresso to use in this recipe and it's because you might like it strong, or you might like it weak.
 I prefer 4 shots, but my wife thought it was a tad strong, so she would probably make it with 2 shots.